Swim in an ocean of grace and supply living water

 Spend some time thinking and praying about having a lifelong, deepening experience of the grace of God.
 Drink deeply from the living water, swim freely in the ocean of God’s love.
 Imagine your true self giving what you’ve been given and building hope in a circle of hope.

-- If you are listening for the guidance of God for you life…
+If you are listening for the guidance of God for your life…

 WATER is the right territory for you right now.